 On July 31, 2024, our Board of Directors approved a program to buy back up to \$10 million worth of shares of our Common Stock from the open market during a period of two years (the "Stock Buyback Program").
 The Stock Buyback Program is intended to return capital to shareholders and to minimize the dilutive impact of stock options and other share-based awards.
-There were no repurchases of shares of our Common Stock under the Stock Buyback Program during the three months ended February 28, 2025.
-See Note 14 of our notes to condensed consolidated financial statements for information regarding the Stock Buyback Program.
+During the three months ended May 31, 2025, we repurchased 3,927 shares of common stock for \$0.05 million.
+See Note 15 of our notes to condensed consolidated financial statements for information regarding the Stock Buyback Program.